womanonrails/womanonrails.com/_i18n/en/_posts/2021-06-18-test-doubles.md

 end
 ```

 Alert!
 If for some reason, we will stop using `TypeOfUserMatch`, this test can still pass.
 For example, in case the logic will be fulfilled.
 The test won't tell us that we don't use `TypeOfUserMatch`.
 It's important.
 Keep it in mind.
-I will come back to this information in the <a href="#mock-object">mock section</a>.
+I will come back to this information in the [mock section](#mock-object).

 I'd like to mention one more thing here.
 By doing some adjustments in the code, like dependency injection, we could use different RSpec mechanisms.
 A `class_double` to stub the class state.
 The `class_double` is similar to `instance_double`.
 Both are useful because they verify if we are compatible with the class/object interface.
 In case we change the name of a method or remove it, the test will fail.
 Below you can find a possible look for the test.